 A = Arm: Numbness in the arm, difficulty moving or coordinating

 S = Speech: Abnormal lisp, numbed tongue, difficulty in opening mouth and speaking

 T = Time: When any of these signs suddenly occur, immediately call an ambulance, take the patient to the nearest hospital providing stroke treatment.
 The best time to deal with stroke is within the first 3-4 hours, preferably the first 2 hours.
 Patients should be admitted as soon as possible to avoid death and limit the potential of future conditions.

 As stroke treatment is complicated, costly, and its sequels have long-term effects, people are advised to do early stroke screening and, once diagnosed with stroke, patients should check regularly for possible recurrence.
 At FV Hospital, this disease can be completely controlled with the help of Associate Prof. Dr Mahen Nadarajah – the world’s leading expert on the treatment of stroke and cerebrovascular diseases.

-From 18 to 21 March 2019, in FV’s Neurosurgery Department, Doctor Mahen Nadarajah will examine and provide treatment for patients with such diseases as stroke, cerebral aneurysm, carotid artery disease, and spinal pain (with a less invasive surgery).
+In FV’s Neurosurgery Department, Doctor Mahen Nadarajah will examine and provide treatment for patients with such diseases as stroke, cerebral aneurysm, carotid artery disease, and spinal pain (with a less invasive surgery).
 Specifically, he will employ advanced methods for stroke diagnosis to help people minimise the risk of these dangerous diseases.

 To make an appointment with Doctor Mahen Nadarajah, please contact our Neurosurgery Department on: (028) 5411 3333 – Line: 1250.